twonth/winning-at-windows/README.md

 * [ExtractNow](https://www.extractnow.com/#/home): archive handler.
 Allows one to unzip/unrar/etc. by double clicking the archive.
 Quite customizable.

-* [Pantherbar](https://pantherbar-app.com/): Whenever you select text, pops up a menu with possible ``quick actions'' (such as copy, cut, search in Google, run through Google Translate).
+* [SnipDo](https://snipdo-app.com/): Formerly known as PantherBar.
+Whenever you select text, pops up a menu with possible ``quick actions'' (such as copy, cut, search in Google, run through Google Translate).

 * [Snipaste](https://www.snipaste.com/): full-featured and customizable screen snipping tool.
 Can auto-detect certain portions of the screen that are natural candidates for capture.